P and P Precision Designs - foam laminating and butt welding machines

 PART 1 INTRODUCTION

-Butt-Welding is the process of joining butt surfaces (edges) together by heat to form rolls of material with a weld equivalent in strength to that of the individual sheets.
+Butt welding is the process of joining butt surfaces (edges) together by heat to form rolls of material with a weld equivalent in strength to that of the individual sheets.
 The machine clamps the two blocks of foam, then compresses the edges together, then uses an electrically heated blade that passes along the joint to weld the butt surfaces:-

 i) Density: High density grades require more heat to melt an equivalent surface area.